JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

-Software deployment is the distribution of software; the acquisition, installation, upgrading, and uninstallation process.[^3] There are two broad classes of problems with software deployment: manageing the environment and correctness as discussed in the previous section, and manageability / usability as discussed in the next section.
+Software deployment is the distribution of software; the acquisition, installation, upgrading, and uninstallation process.[^3] There are two broad classes of problems with software deployment: managing the environment and correctness as discussed in the previous section, and manageability / usability as discussed in the next section.